Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 Here are all the requirements to complete the project.

 You are free, **and IT WILL BE VERY WELCOME**, to implement any routes you want in the API.
 If you do so you will need to modify the provided FRONT-END.
+The route for the photos are already set.
+You can add any photos you want in the /img directory and you can acces them in the website at the route /img/nameOfYourImage.png

 <!-- Here are the products you sell.
 * Sort your product correctly and create category and subcategory if neccessary